rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 * **6.1.2** All `public` functions/classes/properties/constants/structs/enums/protocols/etc. should be documented as well (provided, again, that their signature/name does not make their meaning/functionality immediately obvious).

-* **6.1.3** After writing a doc comment, you should option click the function/property/class/etc. to make sure that everything is formatted correctly.
+* **6.1.3** After writing a doc comment, you should option-click the function/property/class/etc. to make sure that everything is formatted correctly.
 Be sure to check out the full set of features available in Swift's comment markup [described in Apple's Documentation](https://developer.apple.com/library/content/documentation/Xcode/Reference/xcode_markup_formatting_ref/index.html).

 * **6.1.4** 160 character column limit (like the rest of the code).